FastCGI-Archives/FastCGI.com/docs/FastCGI Developer's Kit _ FastCGI -.md

 #define _STDIO_H
 ```

-    The specific symbol used for multiple-include protection, <tt>_STDIO_H</tt> in this example, varies from platform to platform.
-As long as your platform protects <tt>stdio.h</tt> against multiple includes, you can forget about this issue.
+The specific symbol used for multiple-include protection, `_STDIO_H` in this example, varies from platform to platform.
+As long as your platform protects `stdio.h` against multiple includes, you can forget about this issue.

 *   If your application passes <tt>FILE *</tt> to functions implemented in libraries for which you have source code, then you'll want to recompile these libraries with <tt>fcgi_stdio.h</tt> included.
 Most C compilers provide a command-line option for including headers in a program being compiled; using such a compiler feature allows you to rebuild your libraries without making source changes.
 For instance the gcc command line